lyteword/kjv/luke/chapter-5.md

 <sup>19</sup> And when they could not find by what *way* they might bring him in because of the multitude, they went upon the housetop, and let him down through the tiling with *his* couch into the midst before Jesus.

-<sup>20</sup> And when he saw their faith, he said unto him, Man , thy sins are forgiven thee .
+<sup>20</sup> And when he saw their faith, he said unto him, Man, thy sins are forgiven thee.

 <sup>21</sup> And the scribes and the Pharisees began to reason, saying, Who is this which speaketh blasphemies?
 Who can forgive sins, but God alone?

-<sup>22</sup> But when Jesus perceived their thoughts, he answering said unto them, What reason ye in your hearts ?
+<sup>22</sup> But when Jesus perceived their thoughts, he answering said unto them, What reason ye in your hearts?

-<sup>23</sup> Whether is easier , to say , Thy sins be forgiven thee ; or to say , Rise up and walk ?
+<sup>23</sup> Whether is easier, to say, Thy sins be forgiven thee; or to say, Rise up and walk?

-<sup>24</sup> But that ye may know that the Son of man hath power upon earth to forgive sins ,(he said unto the sick of the palsy,) I say unto thee , Arise , and take up thy couch , and go into thine house .
+<sup>24</sup> But that ye may know that the Son of man hath power upon earth to forgive sins ,(he said unto the sick of the palsy,) I say unto thee, Arise, and take up thy couch, and go into thine house.

 <sup>25</sup> And immediately he rose up before them, and took up that whereon he lay, and departed to his own house, glorifying God.

 <sup>26</sup> And they were all amazed, and they glorified God, and were filled with fear, saying, We have seen strange things to day.

-<sup>27</sup> ¶ And after these things he went forth, and saw a publican, named Levi, sitting at the receipt of custom: and he said unto him, Follow me .
+<sup>27</sup> ¶ And after these things he went forth, and saw a publican, named Levi, sitting at the receipt of custom: and he said unto him, Follow me.

 <sup>28</sup> And he left all, rose up, and followed him.